Still Our Favorite Pasta in L.A.

 I decided to eat some burro (no, not that kind).
 My Tortelloni Burro e Salvia; spinach and ricotta tortelloni with a Parmesan sage sauce ($16.95) could not be beat (Wow!).
 It was Denny’s favorite dish of the three (yes, we shared bites).

-…while the Flourless Chocolate Cake; cocoa based cake deeply chocolaty served with vanilla and chocolate sauce ($9.25) garnered rave reviews from the now almost full table of diners.
-Just for fun, we ordered some home made vanilla gelato, too ($4.25).
+…while the Flourless Chocolate Cake; cocoa-based cake intensely chocolaty served with vanilla and chocolate sauce ($9.25) garnered rave reviews from the now almost full table of diners.
+Just for fun, we ordered some homemade vanilla gelato, too ($4.25).

-When someone asks me where I recommend to go to dinner in Los Angeles, I invariably put Maccheroni Republic at the top of my list when combining food quality and value.
-Add to that a relaxing, informal atmosphere with an attentive and friendly wait staff, it would be hard to find a better place to dine.
+When someone asks me where I recommend going to dinner in Los Angeles, I invariably put Maccheroni Republic at the top of my list when combining food quality and value.
+Add to that a relaxing, informal atmosphere with an attentive and friendly wait staff.
+It would be hard to find a better place to dine.